-Jacob Webb is just back from a project in Italy at Rome’s International Soup Festival.
+Jacob Webb attended a project in Italy at Rome’s International Soup Festival.

 From 5th-16th April I attended a workcamp at La Città dell’Utopia community centre in the San Paulo district of Rome to help prepare for a community Soup festival.